The Power of Localization for Efficiently Learning Linear Separators with Noise: Introduction

-As a restatement of the above theorem, in the agnostic setting considered in \cite{KKMS08}, we can output a halfspace of error at most $O(\eta + \alpha)$ in time $\poly(d,1/\alpha)$.
-Kalai, et al, achieved error $\eta + \alpha$ by learning a low degree polynomial in time whose dependence on the inverse accuracy is super-exponential.
-On the other hand, this result of \cite{KKMS08} applies when the target halfspace does not necessary go through the origin.
+As a restatement of Theorem~\ref{thm:log-concave-agnostic}, in the agnostic setting considered in \cite{KKMS08}, we can output a halfspace of error at most $O(\eta + \alpha)$ in time $\poly(d,1/\alpha)$.
+In the case of the uniform distribution, Kalai, et al, achieved error $\eta + \alpha$ by learning a low degree polynomial in time whose dependence on the inverse accuracy is super-exponential.
+On the other hand, this result of \cite{KKMS08} applies when the target halfspace does not necessarily go through the origin.